AAR (AIR)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-AAR historically did a mediocre job investing in profitable growth initiatives.
+Although AAR has shown solid business quality lately, it historically did a mediocre job investing in profitable growth initiatives.
 Its five-year average ROIC was 7.5%, somewhat low compared to the best industrials companies that consistently pump out 20%+.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, AAR’s ROIC averaged 1.9 percentage point decreases over the last few years.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+On average, AAR’s ROIC decreased by 2 percentage points annually over the last few years.
+If its returns keep falling, it could suggest its profitable growth opportunities are drying up.
+We’ll keep a close eye.

 10. Balance Sheet Assessment

 We were impressed by how significantly AAR blew past analysts’ revenue expectations this quarter.
-EPS also came in ahead.
-Zooming out, we think this was a solid print.
-The stock remained flat at $78.67 immediately after reporting.
+We were also glad its Parts Supply revenue topped Wall Street’s estimates.
+Zooming out, we think this quarter featured some important positives.
+The stock traded up 1.7% to $91.99 immediately following the results.

 12. Is Now The Time To Buy AAR?

-There are some positives when it comes to AAR’s fundamentals.
-First off, its revenue growth was decent over the last five years and is expected to accelerate over the next 12 months.
+AAR is a fine business.
+First off, its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months.
 And while its low free cash flow margins give it little breathing room, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
 On top of that, its projected EPS for the next year implies the company will continue generating shareholder value.

-AAR’s P/E ratio based on the next 12 months is 18.2x.
+AAR’s P/E ratio based on the next 12 months is 17.5x.
 When scanning the industrials space, AAR trades at a fair valuation.
-For those confident in the business and its management team, this is a good time to invest.
+If you believe in the company and its growth potential, now is an opportune time to buy shares.